JohnOberhauser/Varda-Theme/sublime/README.md

+### Deprecated
+Using atom instead of sublime now.
+This theme works for sublime text 3, but has markdown issues in sublime text 4.

 To import, go to Preferences -> Browse Packages
 Go up one directory, and enter Installed Packages Extract the package here.